otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-frontend-module/12-component-testing.md

  *
  * 1. Using the render() function to virtually render the Login component in the testing environment
  * 2. Get the input element by its placeholder attribute
- * 3. Test is the input element's value is empty
+ * 3. Test if the input element's value is empty
  */
 test("username input should be empty", () => {
   render(<Login />);